 Do office reception projects require full office shutdown?

 Not always.
-Many firms complete reception-first upgrades in phases with limited operational impact.
+Many firms do reception-first upgrades in phases with little disruption to daily work.

 Should reception be designed before broader office scope?

 Yes.
-Front-of-house decisions often drive finish continuity and utility planning for adjacent spaces.
+Front-of-house decisions often set the finishes and utility planning for the spaces next to it.

 About the author